mdsol/head_chef/README.md

 #Workflow
 Head Chef is meant to be run inside a **master cookbook**.
 A **master cookbook** is simply a git repository which has branches associated with Chef Environments.
 Each branch has a `Berksfile` representing that Chef Environment's cookbook version constraints.

-_Note: These workflows are opinated and assume the following:_
+_Note: These workflows are opinionated and assume the following:_

 - _Development and Production Chef Orgs_